 - Action Against Hunger

 - Mercy Corps

 Internships are available at United Nations offices around the world.
 Many are restricted to graduate students, but some are open to undergraduates as well.
 Expenses are borne by the intern.

 Help organizations around the world without leaving home.
 Positions are available in many fields, including proposal writing, website design, translation, and fundraising.

 Volunteer placement for 6 to 24 months in over 30 countries.
 Many skills are needed, including engineering.
 For volunteers with previous experience, travel, housing, and stipend provided.
 For those with less experience, fundraising is required.

 Set up your own internship!
 If you can creatively fund yourself (think student loans), many organizations are happy to host a hard-working intern.
-The D80 Center has worked in over 30 countries.
+The D80 Center at Michigan Tech has worked in over 30 countries.
 Chances are good that you know someone (who knows someone) who knows an NGO that specializes in your field of interest.

 On to: Build Your Skills >